 IDRC is one of the world’s leaders in generating new knowledge to meet global challenges.
 We offer a number of research awards providing a unique opportunity to enhance research skills and gain a fresh perspective on crucial development issues.
 These one‐year, paid, in‐house programs of training and mentorship allow award holders to pursue their research goals and work in one of IDRC’s dynamic program or division teams.

-IDRC’s Climate Change program aims to support partnerships and networks to build evidence for cost-effective solutions and the smart use of technology that generate short-term social and economic gains and guard against future climate impacts.
-The program’s research focuses on the identification and removal of barriers to the application, scaling, and financing of these solutions in urban and rural vulnerable landscapes (hotspots) in the Americas, Asia, and Africa.
-Through research and training, the program builds capacity to help vulnerable people and communities in developing countries adapt to climate risk.
+IDRC’s Climate Change program aims to support partnerships and networks to build evidence for cost-effective solutions and the smart use of technology that generate short-term social and economic gains, and guard against future climate impacts.
+It has three priorities: the generation of new knowledge and inform policy in climate change vulnerability hotspots; increased climate resilience of cities; and the facilitation of climate adaptation finance, particularly from private sources.
+The Climate Change program supports policy-relevant research that builds capacity to help vulnerable people and communities in developing countries adapt to climate risk.

-The successful candidate will allocate 50% of his/her time for a research project relating to the above themes under the guidance of an IDRC program officer.
-He/she will be expected to prepare a research plan, provide progress updates throughout the year, and present his/her findings at the end of the year.
-The remaining time will be spent on contributions to Climate Change program operations, which may include synthesizing and disseminating project outcomes and results; participating in program and project development, monitoring, and evaluation; supporting program communications and research dissemination activities; and preparing internal and external reports.
-The research awardee is expected to participate and contribute insights into the analysis of issues relating to LAC that are conducted by IDRC’s Regional Office.
+The successful candidate will allocate 50% of their time toward a research project relating to the above themes under the guidance of an IDRC Program Officer.
+The successful candidate will be expected to prepare a research plan, provide progress updates during the year, and present their findings at the end of the year.
+The remaining 50% of the successful candidate’s time will include contributions to Climate Change program operations, which may include synthesizing and disseminating project outcomes and results; participating in program and project development, monitoring, and evaluation; supporting program communications and research dissemination activities; and preparing internal and external reports.

 Applicants should clearly outline their qualifications for this position, and explain how this opportunity will advance their career goals.